sabnunes/sabnunes/README.md

 ### Hi there,
-- ⚡ For the last ten years, I've worked on movies and games.
-I currently work at Microsoft.
+- ⚡ For the last ten years, I've worked on movies and games..
 - 🌐 I enjoy creating, building, computers, art, and mathematics.
 - 🧠 I have strong analytical skills, a keen eye for detail, technical curiosity and adaptability.